madv1n/Spark-MIDI-Bridge/README.md

 This project uses research and protocol documentation from the following open-source projects:
 * **[SparkMIDI](https://github.com/paulhamsh/SparkMIDI)** — for the original Sysex command structures.

-## Disclaimer
+## ⚖️ Legal Disclaimer & Safety

-**Use this software at your own risk.** - This project is NOT affiliated with, authorized, or endorsed by Positive Grid.
+**USE THIS SOFTWARE AT YOUR OWN RISK.** 1. **Not Official:** This project is an independent, community-driven tool and is **NOT affiliated with, authorized, maintained, or endorsed by Positive Grid LLC**.
+2. **Trademarks:** "Spark", "Positive Grid", "Spark LIVE", and all related product names are trademarks or registered trademarks of Positive Grid LLC.
+They are used here solely for **interoperability** and identification purposes.
-- The author is not responsible for any potential damage to your amplifier, MIDI hardware, or computer.
+3. **No Liability:** The author is not responsible for any potential damage to your amplifier, MIDI hardware, computer, or for any loss of data.
+4. **Experimental:** Support for newer models (Spark 2, Spark LIVE) is based on community research and is considered **experimental**.
-- Always test your setup before using it in a live performance.
+5. **Testing:** Always test your setup thoroughly before using it in a live performance or critical environment.

+This software is provided "as is" under the **GPL-3.0 License**, without warranty of any kind.

 ## Support my project
 If this tool helps you, you can support further development: